-Bryce Canyon National Park is one of the most famous and beautiful tourist destinations in Southern Utah.
+Bryce Canyon National Park is one of Southern Utah's most famous and beautiful tourist destinations.

 Every year, this place welcomes more than a million visitors who soak up the area's beauty.